-Praised by the New York Times as “polished and spirited,” cellist Ken Kubota began his musical education at the age of eight in Columbus, Ohio.
+Praised by the New York Times for his "dynamic performance" and “polished and spirited interpretation,” cellist Ken Kubota began his musical education at the age of eight in Columbus, Ohio.
 Since then, he has gone on to study privately with Richard Aaron, Anthony Elliott, and Alice Ann O’Neill, and has had the opportunity to participate in master classes with greats such as Yo-Yo Ma, Frans Helmerson, and Peter Stumpf.
 Before earning his Bachelor of Music and Masters of Music degrees from The Juilliard School (2014 and 2016, respectively), Mr. Kubota performed with the Michigan Youth Symphony Orchestra and the Detroit Symphony Civic Youth Orchestra, where he served as principal cellist.
 During his time at Juilliard, he performed as principal cellist in the Juilliard Chamber Orchestra.

 Mr. Kubota has performed internationally as a soloist, recitalist and chamber musician in USA, Japan, France, and Switzerland, gracing stages such as Alice Tully Hall in New York City, Orchestra Hall in Detroit, Shiodome Hall in Tokyo, Guggenheim House in Kobe, and Petite Elle Studio in Osaka, among many others.
 In 2008, he could be heard as a featured performer on National Public Radio’s program, “From the Top.”
-Constantly working to expand his reach as a performer and even producer, Ken created JHM Productions and JHMJams, an online platform for his friends to explore non-classical genres and inspire their constantly growing audience of over 27,000 Instagram and YouTube followers.
-Videos that Mr. Kubota has produced and starred in have been reposted and acknowledged by pop heavyweights DNCE, Mike Posner, Bebe Rexha and the Chainsmokers.
+Constantly working to expand his reach as a performer and even producer, Mr. Kubota created JHMJams, an online platform to explore music aside from his classical training and share their unique arrangements of pop and jazz tunes.
+Videos that Mr. Kubota has produced and starred in have been reposted and acknowledged by pop heavyweights DNCE, Mike Posner, Bebe Rexha, Marc E. Bassy, Vice, Demi Lovato, and the Chainsmokers, along with Classic FM (UK Classical Music Radio Station) and the entertainment company Lionsgate.

 Throughout his lifetime, Mr. Kubota has been the recipient of numerous scholarships and awards, including the Irene Diamond Graduate Fellowship (Juilliard) and Detroit Symphony Orchestra Bradlin Scholarship.
 He has been selected as the first-place winner of several state- and nation-wide competitions prior to his training at The Juilliard School, including the Saint Paul String Quartet National Competition and the Michigan Youth Arts Festival.